allartk/leaflet.offline/README.md

 ## Usage
-Look in examples folder for details, you have to include both the control and tilelayer javascript (geojson is unfinished) file, as well as the dependencies, which can be downloaded with [bower] (http://bower.io/#install-bower):
+Look in examples folder for details, you need to include the files from the dist folder, as well as the dependencies, which can be downloaded with [npm] (http://npmjs.com):
 ```
 npm install
 ```